FriendsOfSymfony/FOSRestBundle/README.md

 ### JMSSerializerBundle

-For serialization you will need to add JMSSerializerBundle to you vendors (and autoloader):
+For serialization you will need to add JMSSerializerBundle to your vendors (and autoloader):

 ```bash
 $ git submodule add git://github.com/schmittjoh/SerializerBundle.git vendor/bundles/JMS/SerializerBundle